cyrus-/relit/README.md

 The ppx execution starts in `ppx_relit/ppx_relit.ml` at the very last line of the file.
-Generally reading up from there will give you a good idea of what's going on, and specifically the function `relit_expansion_pass` is supposed to provied a high-level overview.
+Generally reading up from there will give you a good idea of what's going on, and specifically the function `relit_expansion_pass` is supposed to provide a high-level overview.

 ## Notes